jwahyoung/off-by-one/_posts/2017-11-25-array-iteration-in-js.md

 ### The actual implementation of `Array.prototype.forEach`

 The `forEach` function we defined above is just a demonstration of the underlying logic.
 In practice, we'd run into some issues.
 The actual implementation is built differently to handle more use cases - such as providing a "this" context to the operation, and checking whether the property exists - but the underlying premise is still the same.
-The following code is closer to the actual implementation:
+The following code is closer to a production implementation:

 ```javascript
 /**